-For more details on Softscope description and usage, refer to Soft Oscilloscope
+For more details on Softscope description and usage, refer to "Soft Oscilloscope" (→ p.
+599)

-6.6.5.1 How to Plug Motion Variables
+7.6.5.1 Plug Motion Variables

 The Softscope retrieves the variable values from the Motion Simulator.
 You can only plug objects which exist in the Motion Simulator.
 While the PLC variables exist all the time, the Motion objects are only created after the start of the application.